Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/10-hashing.md

 ### hash sets/maps
 In hashset we only have a set of keys, but in hashmap, each key is gonna map to some value.

+Unlike a list, there can't be any duplicates in hash sets / maps.

 The key is used to sort the binary search tree and is used to access values from hashset and hashmap.

+Note: We can remove values in O(1).

 ### Tree map vs hashmap
 When we have a map, we wanna: